-As a writer and commentator on international relations, diplomacy, and international law, Mr Ezzatyar’s articles have appeared in English and French in publications like the Los Angeles Times and Rue89, and he appears frequently on the BBC World and on radio.
-As a lawyer based in London and Paris, he spent the first part of his career specializing in Capital Markets and M&A transactions in emerging markets.
+As a writer and commentator on international relations and international law, Mr Ezzatyar’s articles have appeared in English and French in publications like the Los Angeles Times, the Christian Science Monitor, and Rue89, and he appears frequently on the BBC World and on radio.
+As a lawyer based in London and Paris for the global firms Simpson Thacher & Bartlett and Allen & Overy LLP, he spent the first part of his career specializing in Capital Markets and M&A transactions in emerging markets.
 He has represented Turkish, Arab, and Indian companies and governments in IPOs and other complex enterprises.
-He is now Counsel to a large internet company in San Francisco.
+He is now Counsel to a large technology company in San Francisco.
 He has also participated as a pro bono attorney relating to matters before the European Court of Human Rights.
 Mr. Ezzatyar holds a Bachelors in Political Science from UC Berkeley and a Juris Doctorate from Berkeley Law, both with honors.
-He also holds a Masters in International Affairs from Columbia University’s School of International and Public Affairs (SIPA), where he was a FLAS fellow with honors and received an advanced certification from Columbia’s Middle East Institute.
+He also holds a Masters in International Affairs from Columbia University’s School of International and Public Affairs (SIPA), where he was a FLAS fellow with honors and received an advanced distinction from Columbia’s Middle East Institute.
 He was SIPA’s youngest ever, and one of Berkeley’s youngest ever graduates, at 21 and 19 respectively.
 He is admitted to the New York and California bars.
 He has also been a graduate student instructor to Berkeley’s undergraduates in Political Science and Political Economy.

 Professor, George Washington University